NaluKit/nalu/etc/wiki/17 Migration v1 to v2.md

 ## Removed features
 The following from version 1.x have been removed:

-1. **errorRoute**: See error handling doc for more informations on how to migratge (ToDo: here add link)
+1. **errorRoute**: See error handling doc for more informations on how to migrate (ToDo: here add link)